jexela/mlcs_el_ni-o_analysis/README.md

 <!-- License -->
 ## License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the [GNU General Public License](https://www.gnu.org/licenses/gpl-3.0.en.html).
+See the [LICENSE](LICENSE) file for details.

-The MIT License is a permissive free software license that allows for reuse within proprietary software, provided that all copies of the licensed software include a copy of the MIT License terms.
-It is widely used and is recognized as a standard license for open-source software.